Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: EXPERIMENT AND RESULTS

-Three state-of-the-art methods (ActiveBias, Coteching, and SELFIE) and Default method without any processing for the noisy labels are employed on our collected dataset to compare with our proposed LMM.
-Fig. \ref{fig:GDiffMethod} shows the test accuracy of the five methods with varying symmetry noise rates.
-In generally, LMM outperforms other methods at different noise rates.
-Under the noise rate of 0.2, compared with Default, ActiveBias, Coteaching, and SELFIE, LMM significantly increased the absolute test accuracy by 9.21\%, 5.33\%, 5.89\%, and 2.13\%, respectively.
-Additionally, the Default tended to show vulnerability even with the light noise rate of 0.1.
+The comparative methods including Default, Coteaching, SELFIE, JoCoR, and AdaCorr were employed on OCT dataset and Messidor dataset, respectively, to compare with our proposed \LMM.
+Fig. 8 shows the test accuracy of the compared methods with varying symmetry noise rates, ranging from 0 to 40\%.
+And the test accuracy of all methods at the noise rate of 30\% are summarized in Table 5.